 Information for pharmacists

-We will delist nicotinic acid from the Pharmaceutical Schedule from 1 May 2021.
+We delisted nicotinic acid from the Pharmaceutical Schedule on 1 May 2021.

 Who to contact